The Siege: Plot

-Hubbard and Kraft, now revealed to be an intelligence operative named Sharon Bridger, continue their investigation and capture a suspect, Tariq Husseini.
-Devereaux's men torture and kill Husseini in the course of the interrogation.
-Afterward, Bridger tells Hubbard that Husseini revealed nothing of value because of the principle of compartmentalized information.
-Sickened, she finally admits that she herself provided training and support to militants opposed to Saddam Hussein's regime, working with Samir to recruit and train the followers of the Sheikh.
-After the U.S. cut their funding and left them exposed, she took pity on the few of them who had not yet been slaughtered by Hussein's forces, and arranged for them to escape to the United States, ultimately leading to the present situation as they turn their bomb making and covert skills on the country that now holds their leader.
+Hubbard and Kraft, now revealed to be intelligence operative Sharon Bridger, continue their investigation and capture a suspect, Tariq Husseini.
+Devereaux, who was surveilling Hubbard, tortures and kills Husseini in the course of the interrogation.
+Husseini reveals nothing of value because of the principle of compartmentalized information.
+Sickened, Bridger admits that she provided training and support to militants opposed to Saddam Hussein's regime, working with Samir to recruit and train the followers of the Sheikh.
+After the U.S. cut their funding and left the group exposed, she took pity on the few of the victims who had not yet been slaughtered by Hussein's forces, and arranged for them to escape to the United States, ultimately leading to the present situation as they direct their bomb making and covert skills on the country that now holds their leader.
+The Sheikh was also apprehended by Devereaux without any consent from the U.S. government.
 She and Hubbard compel Samir to arrange a meeting with the final terrorist cell.
 Hubbard convinces Haddad to return to the FBI.

 A multi-ethnic peace march demonstrates against the occupation of Brooklyn.
-As the march is getting under way Hubbard and Haddad arrive at the meeting place, but Bridger and Samir have already left.
-Samir reveals to Bridger that he constitutes the final cell while in another sense he says, "there will never be a last cell."
-He straps a bomb to his body which he intends to detonate among the marchers.
-Hubbard and Haddad arrive in time to prevent him from leaving but Samir shoots Bridger in the stomach as she struggles to stop him.
-Hubbard and Haddad kill Samir but despite their best efforts the pair can only watch as Bridger succumbs to her wound after managing to recite certain lines of the second half of the Lord's Prayer and concluding with "Inshallah" – the Arabic phrase "God Willing".
+As the march begins, Hubbard and Haddad arrive at the meeting place, but Bridger and Samir have already departed.
+Samir reveals to Bridger that he is in fact the final bomber while also predicting that, "there will never be a last cell," as their terrorist acts are just a beginning.
+He straps a bomb to his body, intending to detonate it among the marchers.
+Hubbard and Haddad arrive in time to prevent him from leaving a bathhouse, but Samir shoots Bridger in the stomach as she struggles to stop him.
+Hubbard and Haddad kill Samir but can only watch as Bridger succumbs to her wound after reciting lines of the second half of the Lord's Prayer and concluding with "Inshallah".

-Hubbard, Haddad, and their team raid Devereaux's headquarters to make an arrest for the torture and murder of Husseini.
-Deveraux insists that under the War Powers Resolution the authority vested in himself by the President supersedes that of the court which issued the arrest warrant.
+Hubbard, Haddad, and their team raid Devereaux's headquarters to arrest him for the torture and murder of Husseini and the unauthorized detaining of the Sheikh.
+Devereaux insists that under the War Powers Resolution the authority vested in himself by the President supersedes that of the court which issued the arrest warrant.
 He then commands his soldiers to aim their assault rifles at the agents, resulting in a Mexican standoff.
-Hubbard reminds Devereaux that the civil liberties and human rights which he took from Husseini are what all his predecessors have fought and died for.
+Hubbard reminds Devereaux that the civil liberties and human rights which he took from Husseini are what all of his predecessors have fought and died for.
 Devereaux finally submits and is arrested.
 Martial law ends and the detainees, including Haddad's son, are given their freedom.